Excellent | Worth a Detour

-Offspring of the fancier Buckhorn Steak and Roadhouse across the street, the Putah Creek Café is the town gathering place for locals and a destination diner for bicyclists from Davis and breakfast fans all the way to wine country.
+Offspring of the fancier Buckhorn Steakhouse across the street, the Putah Creek Café is the town gathering place for locals and a destination diner for bicyclists from Davis and breakfast fans all the way to wine country.

-Dinner is served on weekend nights, and lunch every day, but breakfast is an especially enjoyable time to visit.
+Dinner is served Thursday through Sunday, and lunch every day, but breakfast is an especially enjoyable time to visit.
 That is when a diverse crew of local customers occupy the counter and tables for newspaper-reading, morning conversation, coffee, and more coffee.
 When artist R. Crumb lived in Winter (before moving to France), he was a regular part of the scene, having long morning meals while he sketched on notepads and napkins.

-The oatmeal served by this farm-country kitchen is the real thing, long-cooked and coarse-cut, served with a dish of brown sugar and (optionally) raisins and locally grown walnuts.
-You can get a nice chicken-fried steak with a hunky biscuit or warm bread pudding with espresso sauce.
+The oatmeal served by this farm-country kitchen is the real thing, long-cooked and coarse-cut, served with a dish of brown sugar and (optionally) raisins, bananas, and locally grown walnuts.
+You can get a nice chicken-fried steak with a hunky buttermilk biscuit or brioche French toast sprinkled with powdered sugar.
 The breakfast we like best is known as the Putah Creek Scramble.
 It is a version of what Tex-Mex cooks know as migas – eggs scrambled with a corn tortilla, cheese, chilies, and crumbled chorizo sausage.
 The shreds of tortilla are mostly softened as they cook and become little earthy flavor cushions for the chili and chorizo; and the parts of tortilla that get sizzled crisp on the griddle serve as a wicked corn crunch among the creamy eggs.